 Cabinet finishes are a great way to personalize your kitchen.
 Manufactured wood doors and drawer fronts are available unfinished or with a factory-applied finish.
 Semi-custom cabinetry offers a wide selection of finishes and paint colors, which are typically baked on.
 Custom finishes are usually hand-applied or rolled and topped with a varnish.

 While unfinished cabinets are somewhat less expensive, the cost of labour to prep and paint them can easily offset savings.
 Stains come in a variety of pigments, allowing the wood’s natural grain to show.

-A glaze is a semi-transparent wash of color applied over a paint to add dimension and depth.
+A glaze is a semi-transparent wash of colour applied over a paint to add dimension and depth.
 Glazes offer heavier contrast and less consistency.
 Glazes appear darker in the crevices, highlighting detailing.
 It’s like putting an ink pen to it.
-Also a beautiful Brayco stainless steel table nz and other amazing furniture.

 Antiqued patinas are hand-rubbed for added character, allowing cabinetry to appear well beyond its years.
 Cabinets may be distressed through a variety of techniques, which score the wood’s surface to add age and a weathered rustic patina.
 Paint has a heavy pigment that does not show the wood’s grain.

 When doing kitchen remodelling or kitchen renovations is better to choose a timeless paint or finish and consider its impact as part of the whole design.
 Over time, you’ll likely tire of anything too bold or distracting.
 Have a sample door finished first to compare against other design elements.
 Live with it for a few days before finalizing your decisions.